david-04/shortycut/src/docs/dynamic-links.md

 - Open one specific issue<br>
   <https://github.com/mkdocs/mkdocs/issues/2163>

-Creating separate keywords allows to quickly navigate to the most suitable page on a case-by-case basis:
+With separate keywords, the most suitable page can be quickly opened on a case-by-case basis:

 ```javascript
 shortycut.addShortcuts(`